dylankb/dylankb.github.io/about.md

 ---

 <p class="message">
-  Dylan Barnard is a web developer in Portland, OR, currently focusing on projects using Ruby on Rails and JavaScript.
+  In a former life I was based out of Beijing, China where I worked in education, tech, and business intelligence.
+I'm now a software developer in Portland, OR, where I focus on projects using Ruby on Rails and JavaScript.
+I've joined the developer community because I love to learn, teach, and build.
+If you think I can be helpful to you in any way, please feel free to reach out.
 </p>

 ### Finding me from a far: